Caliper for standards

 International Tolerance under ISO 286

-Table 1 We’ll be introducing standards in AM with regard to print accuracy and Microstructural Integrity (MI).
-For AM to migrate to manufacturing, performance needs to be clearly stated.
-By the end of this study, you will have the tools to gauge how your printer performs vs. subtractive manufacturing such (SM) as CNC, milling technologies and most importantly vs. other printers.
-The study is broken into six chapters.
+We will introduce standards in AM concerning print accuracy and Microstructural Integrity (MI).
+In order for AM to transition into a manufacturing context, performance specifications need to be clearly defined.
+By the end of this study, you will have the necessary tools to evaluate the performance of your printer in comparison to subtractive manufacturing technologies such as CNC milling, as well as other 3D printers.
+The study is divided into six chapters.

 Part 1 – Utilization of standards in AM